Faculty & Staff - Paul Grosswiler

 *Grosswiler, P. and Ji, L. (2006, June).
 McLuhan’s reception in China.
 Presented to the Canadian Communication Association Annual Convention, Toronto, Ontario, Canada.

 *Grosswiler, P. (2005, November).
 Reading Trollope as a plea for typographic time.
-Paper presented to the National Communication Association Convention, Boston, Mass.
+Presented to the National Communication Association Convention, Boston, MA.

-*Grosswiler, P. (2005, October).
-Faculty gateways to honors.
-Panel presentation to the National Collegiate Honors Council Conference, St. Louis, Mo.
+*Grosswiler, P. (2005, October) Faculty gateways to honors.
+Presented to the National Collegiate Honors Council Conference, St. Louis, MO.

 *Grosswiler, P. (2004, October).
-Eastern thought in media ecology.
-Panel presentation to the New York State Communication Association Annual Conference, Kerhonkson, N.Y.
+The dialectic of Eastern thought in media ecology.
+Presented to the New York State Communication Association Annual Conference, Kerhonkson, N.Y.

 *Grosswiler, P. (2004, June).
 Tao of media ecology.
-Paper presented to the Media Ecology Association Annual Convention, Rochester Institute of Technology, Rochester, N.Y.
+Presented to the Media Ecology Association Annual Convention, Rochester Institute of Technology, Rochester, N.Y.

 +Grosswiler, P. (2004, June).
 Tao of media ecology: An intercultural communication theory.
-Paper presented to the International Conference on Intercultural Communication.
+Presented to the International Conference on Intercultural Communication.
 School of Journalism and Communication, Wuhan University, Wuhan, People’s Republic of China.

 *Grosswiler, P. (2003, October).
-Instant Steal!
 The media ecology of plagiarism.
-Paper presented to the New York State Communication Association Conference, Kerhonkson, N.Y.
+Presented to the New York State Communication Association Annual Conference, Kerhonkson, N.Y.

 *Grosswiler, P. (2003, June).
 Understanding media anti-environments.
-Paper presented to the Media Ecology Association 4th Annual Convention, Hofstra University, New York, N.Y..
+Presented to the Media Ecology Association 4th Annual Convention, Hofstra University, New York.

 *Grosswiler, P. (2003, June).
-Dispelling the alphabet effect.
-Paper presented to the Canadian Communication Association Annual Convention, Halifax, Nova Scotia, Canada.
+Dispelling the Alphabet Effect.
+Presented to the Canadian Communication Association Annual Convention, Halifax, Nova Scotia, Canada.

 +Grosswiler, P. (2002, April).
 The Six C’s: Global media obstacles to building community.
-Panel presentation to the Eastern Communication Association Convention, New York, N.Y.
+Presented to the Eastern Communication Association Annual Convention, New York, New York.

-*Grosswiler, P. (2002, April).
-Our top stories today: Symbolic annihilation and global news providers.
-Panel presentation to the Eastern Communication Association Annual Convention, New York, N.Y.
+*Grosswiler, P. (2002, April) Our top stories today: Symbolic annihilation and global news providers.
+Presented to the Eastern Communication Association Annual Convention, New York, New York.

 *Grosswiler, P. (2001, November).
 Resisting power in technological culture.
-Paper presented to the National Communication Association Annual Convention, Atlanta, Ga.
+Presented to the National Communication Association Annual Convention, Atlanta, Georgia.

 *Grosswiler, P. (2001, September).
-The Black Period, the Morse Millennium and the New Phoenicians.
-Paper presented to the New York State Communication Association Annual Convention, Monticello, N.Y.
+The black period, the Morse Millennium and the new Phoenicians.
+Presented to the New York State Communication Association Annual Convention, Monticello, New York.

-*Grosswiler, P. (2001, June).
-Culture, technology, history: Some thoughts from China.
-Paper presented to the Canadian Communication Association Annual Convention, Quebec City, Quebec, Canada.
+*Grosswiler, P. (2001, June) Culture, technology, history: Some thoughts from China.
+Presented to the Canadian Communication Association Annual Convention, Quebec City, Quebec, Canada.

 *Grosswiler, P. (2001, June).
 Jurgen Habermas, media ecologist?
-Paper presented to the Media Ecology Association Annual Convention, New York, N.Y.
+Presented to the Media Ecology Association 2nd Annual Convention, New York, New York.

 +Grosswiler, P. (2001, April).
 Contradictions of media ecology in China.
-Paper presented to the Eastern Communication Association, Portland, Maine.
+A paper presented to the Eastern Communication Association, Portland, Maine.

 +Grosswiler, P. (2000, September).
 Impressions of transmission and ritual communication in China.
-Paper presented to the New York State Communication Association’s 58th annual convention, Monticello, N.Y.
+A paper presented to the New York State Communication Association’s 58th annual convention, Monticello, New York.

 +Grosswiler, P. (2000, June).
 Media ethics in cultural context.
 Visiting Fulbright Scholar presentation to the students and faculty, Department of Journalism, Lanzhou University, Lanzhou, China.